Racial antisemitism: Limpieza de sangre

-Racial antisemitism has existed alongside religious antisemitism since at least the Middle Ages, if not longer.
+Throughout the history of antisemitism, racial antisemitism has existed alongside religious antisemitism since at least the Middle Ages, if not before.

-All Jews and people of Jewish ancestry were barred from public office and universities and many other professions, for centuries after there were no Jews left on the Iberian peninsula.

-In Spain even before the Edict of Expulsion of 1492, Spanish Jews who converted to Catholicism (conversos in Spanish), and their descendants, were called New Christians.
-They were frequently accused of lapsing back to their former religious practices (being "Crypto-Jews").
-To isolate conversos, the Spanish nobility developed an ideology called "cleanliness of blood".
+All people of Jewish ancestry were barred from public office, universities and many professions, a policy enforced for centuries after their expulsion from Spain.
+But even before the Edict of Expulsion of 1492, Spanish Jews who converted to Catholicism (conversos in Spanish), and their descendants, were called New Christians.
+They were frequently accused of lapsing back into their former religious practices (labeled "crypto-Jews").

-The conversos were called "New Christians" in order to indicate their inferior status within society.
-That ideology was a form of racism, because in the past, there were no grades of Christianity and converts to Christianity had equal standing with life-long Christians.
-Cleanliness of blood was an issue of ancestry, not an issue of personal religion.
+To isolate the conversos in society, the Spanish nobility developed an ideology which it called "cleanliness of blood", calling them "New Christians" in order to indicate their inferior status within society.
+This produced a new form of racism: there had been no such gradation of Christianity before this point, for converts had been given equal standing with life-long Christians.
+"Cleanliness of blood" was an issue of ancestry and ethnicity, not an issue of personal religion.
 The first statute of purity of blood appeared in Toledo in 1449, where an anti-converso riot lead to conversos being banned from most official positions.
 Initially these statutes were condemned by both the monarchy and the Church.
-However, the New Christians were later hounded and persecuted by the Spanish Inquisition after 1478, the Portuguese Inquisition after 1536, the Peruvian Inquisition after 1570 and the Mexican Inquisition after 1571, as well as the Inquisition in Colombia after 1610.
+However, "New Christians" were later persecuted by the Spanish Inquisition after 1478, the Portuguese Inquisition after 1536, the Peruvian Inquisition after 1570 and the Mexican Inquisition after 1571, as well as the Inquisition in Colombia after 1610.